A Comprehensive Guide to Sneaker Terminology

-ACG is an outdoor-specific collection produced by Nike, focusing sports such a mountain climbing, hiking and long distance walks.
+ACG is an outdoor-specific collection produced by Nike, focusing on sports such a mountain climbing, hiking and long-distance walks.
 The ACG collection is best known for incorporating materials that comply with various weather conditions and it’s wild color palates mixed with earthy tones.

 SB – Skateboarding.

 These shoes are specially made for skateboarders, as part of Nike’s SB division.

 Sneaker transaction terms